patternfly/patternfly-react/packages/patternfly-4/react-integration/README.md

 For integration testing we use [Cypress](https://www.cypress.io/).
 If you are new to Cypress and would like to learn more on how to the use the product a good starting point is their documentation.
 Our cypress tests can be found [here](https://github.com/patternfly/patternfly-react/tree/master/packages/patternfly-4/react-integration/cypress/integration).
 Contributors should add their new tests for their new components there.

 To launch cypress so you can run your tests against the demo application you should do the following:
-1. Make sure if your demo app is not running you launch it by running `yarn start:demo-app`
+1. Make sure your demo app is running.
+You launch it by running `yarn start:demo-app`
 2. Launch cypress so you can run your tests by running `yarn start:cypress`

 You can leave both applications running while developing your tests.
 Cypress will update with changes you make to your test.
 Once in a while Cypress may inform you it needs to be refresh when you are making changes to your tests.
 If this happens you will be provide a try again button to refresh Cypress with your updated tests.

 ## Running all the tests.
-Once you have completed writing your integration test you should run all the tests to verify the previously written tests still are working prior to doing a pull request.
+Once you have completed writing your integration test you should run all the tests.
+The reason for this is to verify that previously written tests still work.
 This can be done by running the command `yarn run test:integration`.